Structures of G(2) type and nonintegrable distributions in characteristic p: Interpretations

 is an exact sequence.

 The multiplication is easy to describe in terms of the vector fields that constitute the Tanaka-Schepochkina prolongation, but is too bulky.
-To describe the multiplication in $\text{BY}(\underline{\tilde N})$ in terms of constituents (\ref{rem}), especially the $W(3;\underline{N})$-action on $R$, observe that the basis of the complementary module to $W(3;\underline{N})_{-\Div}$ can be selected canonically if we restrict the $W(3;\underline{N})$-action on $R$ to $S(3;\underline{N})$-action or even $\fgl(3)$-action.
+To describe the multiplication in $\fby(\underline{\widetilde N})$ in terms of constituents (\ref{rem}), especially the $\fvect(3;\un )$-action on $R$, observe that the basis of the complementary module to $\fvect(3;\un )_{-\Div}$ can be selected canonically if we restrict the $\fvect(3;\un )$-action on $R$ to $\fsvect(3;\un )$-action or even $\fgl(3)$-action.
 These complementary elements will be denoted by \lq\lq$fv$".
+Let us identify (we usually omit the wedge product sign between the differentials):